Insurance Fraud Quiz

 A policy dispute can be many things.
 You may have a policy dispute if it is questionable that you had coverage at the time of an accident.
 A policy dispute could be a disagreement about how an insurance company handles your claim (Mo.
 Reg.
 20 CSR 100).
 Or, a policy dispute could be if your claim is denied because of a misrepresentation that is not material to the loss covered on the policy (§376.580 RSMo).

 This quiz is developed for example purposes only.
-The questions and answers in this quiz are not to be construed as an opinion or position taken by the Missouri Department of Insurance, Financial Institutions & Professional Registration.
-If you believe that you have a claim that should be paid, you may wish to ask the Consumer Affairs Section of the Missouri Department of Insurance, Financial Institutions & Professional Registration for assistance by calling 1-800-726-7390 or check us out on line.
+The questions and answers in this quiz are not to be construed as an opinion or position taken by the Missouri Department of Commerce and Insurance.
+If you believe that you have a claim that should be paid, you may wish to ask the Consumer Affairs Section of the Missouri Department of Commerce and Insurance for assistance by calling 1-800-726-7390 or check us out on line.